SARIF

 • Low severitynote level

-Each passive scan rule is included in the rules array with complete metadata including descriptions, references, and author information.
+Each passive scan rule is added to the rules array with descriptions, references, and author info.

 Integration Examples